Lezcano/GPIOServer/README.md

 ("Relay 2"), and so on.
 The server initializes these GPIOs and accepts JSON commands to read and/or set the values.

+The project contains an executable (GPIOControl) to communicate with the server from an external host.
+The user can use this program to remotely read and control GPIO settings without a browser.
+The program can be run at the command line, and may be embedded into scripts as needed.

 The system also spawns a web server with HTML pages showing the GPIOs.
-The web interface lets the user read inputs and set outputs using any web browser.
+The web interface allows the user read inputs and set outputs using any web browser.

-In addition to the web server, the project supplies programs that communicate with the server directly.
-The user can use these commands to remotely read and control GPIO settings without using a browser.
-The commands can be run at the command line, and may be embedded into scripts as needed.

 ## Integrating with your product application

 The system is intended to be used with your hardware product.

-After installing the project (using "git clone"), simply edit the configuration file "GPIO.conf" to specify which GPIOs are presented to the user, their mode specifics, and hardware names.
+After installing the project (using "git clone"), simply edit the configuration file "GPIO.conf" to specify which GPIOs are available to the user, their mode specifics, and hardware names.
 Comment out any GPIOs that you don't want users to access.